Search

 Join my Patreon for additional, exclusive content!
 If you’re just getting into tailored menswear and want a single helpful guide to building a trend-proof wardrobe, buy my eBook.
 It doesn’t cost that much and covers wardrobe essentials for any guy who wants to look cool, feel cool and make a good impression.
 Formatted for your phone or computer/iPad so it’s not annoying to read, and it’s full of pretty pictures, not just boring prose.
 Buy it here.

-Jack Donnelly’s USA-Made Chinos (Patreon Exclusive Review)
+Jack Donnelly’s USA-Made Chinos (Menswear Musings Review)

 If you want to find a consistent, high-quality maker of chinos in tried-and-true, good-taste fabric, where do you turn?